huntdatacenter/docs/docs/do-science/tools/technical/x2go.md

 You may install this on iaas and blue machines as follows:

 ::: tip NOTE
-This section is those of you that want to set up an unmanaged On-demand or BLUE machines for GUI access.
+This section is those of you that want to set up an unmanaged On-demand or Spot machines for GUI access.
 :::

 ::: warning REQUIREMENTS